Magic Quadrant for Data Integration Tools

 - WhereScape, Portland, Oregon (www.wherescape.com) — WhereScape RED enables the rapid creation and maintenance of data warehouses, including ETL functionality.

 Gartner analysts evaluate technology providers on the quality and efficacy of the processes, systems, methods and/or procedures that enable IT providers' performance to be competitive, efficient and effective, and to positively impact revenue, retention and reputation.
 Ultimately, technology providers are judged on their ability to capitalize on their vision, and their success in doing so.

 We evaluate vendors' Ability to Execute in the data integration tool market by using the following criteria:

 - Overall Viability.
-This refers to the magnitude of the vendor's financial resources, and the continuity of its people and technology.
-We place a High weighting on this criterion, which affects the practical success of the business unit or organization in generating business results.
+This refers to the magnitude of the vendor's financial resources and the continuity of its people and technology, which affect the practical success of the business unit or organization in generating business results.

 - Market Responsiveness and Track Record.
 This is the degree to which the vendor has demonstrated the ability to respond successfully to market demand for data integration capabilities over an extended period, and how well the vendor acted on the vision of prior years.

 - Marketing Execution.
 This is the overall effectiveness of the vendor's marketing efforts, which impacts its mind share, market share and account penetration.
 It also refers to the ability of the vendor to adapt to changing demands in the market by aligning its product message with new trends and end-user interests.